Rebuilding Place in the Urban Space

 What I got out of Moskos book are a few key things.

 Although as Fortner quotes one commander, it was a philosophy.
-Moskos cites a cop talking about how they had a problem with bike-based robberies in his precinct and how they addressed it.
-But others took out of CompStat meetings about this precinct "arrest bicyclists" rather than analyze whether or not bicycles were used repetitively in perpetrating crime.
+Moskos cites a cop talking about how they had a problem with bike-based robberies in his precinct and how it was addressed.
+But others took out of CompStat meetings about their approach that they should "arrest more bicyclists" rather than analyze whether or not bicycles were used repetitively in perpetrating crime.

 Bratton's team believed that by addressing pattern crime, and arresting perpetrators crime would drop.